Dwebby wrote at 2012-10-28 20:28:44

 IF YOU BELIEVE YOUR DOG IS ILL OR INJURED, PLEASE CONTACT YOUR LOCAL VETERINARIAN IMMEDIATELY.
 THIS IS NOT THE FORUM TO ADDRESS URGENT MEDICAL ISSUES.
 I AM NOT A LICENSED VET AND HAVE NO DIAGNOSTIC SKILLS.

-I can answer questions about the following canine behavior issues: obedience, timid/fearful & fear-based aggression, nuisance behaviors, families that are expanding with either new human or new animal members.
+I can answer questions about the following canine behavior issues: obedience, timid/fearful & fear-based aggression, nuisance behaviors, families that are expanding with either new human or new animal members and many other issues.

 If you have potty training questions please first read my trio of blogs at http://CashewsCorner.wordpress.com/ If you still have questions after reading the blogs you can post your specific questions here.
 PLEASE be as specific as possible when asking a question.
 Give me a detailed example of the situation - dog's behavior, body language, circumstances surrounding the issue, what the consequences are (another dog's response, your response), etc. I can only provide insight if I can get a picture of the whole scenario.
 If I ask for further details, please provide them.
 In person I would normally observe for at least 90 minutes to assess the situation and the dynamics before offering tools and suggestions to modify it.
 In writing it is ever so much more difficult.
 Thank you for your participation in the process.

-I have been professionally modifying behavior and training obedience for 7 years.
+I have been a professional obedience trainer for 9 years, and specializing in behavior modification for 8 years.
 I have owned dogs my entire life.

 Organizations I am a Certified Profession Dog Trainer - Knowledge Assessed (CPDT-KA), #2133301 ;